teitsurumi/mpinn-mspinn-pytorch/README.md

 - h5py 3.13.0
 - pandas 2.2.3

-`requirements.txt` will not be offered.
-Please install the PyTorch version https://pytorch.org/ accordingly.
+The `requirements.txt` file is not provided here due to varying CUDA support.
+Please install the appropriate version of PyTorch from https://pytorch.org/ based on your system configuration.

 ---